All Episodes

 I think that's unwise.

-Yeah I think it's unwise and I think there are people who believe that you should do whatever the government says and I think that's unwise.
+And I think there are people who believe that you should do whatever the government says.

-What I really do want is for the first time I my eyes have been open to the fact that we actually haven't put some of these through the kind of robust clinical trials that should be required and replicated and I hope that we get some answers.
+What I really do want is for the first time, my eyes have been open to the fact that we actually haven't put some of these through the kind of robust clinical trials that should be required and replicated.

-I hope that we get really clear answers and I reserve the right to change my opinion depending on the data that comes in.
+And I reserve the right to change my opinion depending on the data that comes in.

-The fact is right now we don't really have it and it's been incredibly politicized.
+The fact is, right now, we don't really have it, and it's been incredibly politicized.

-Uh let's grab another chat.
+Let's grab another chat.

 Okay.

-I don't think they would think of it that way but it's hey these people are coming in and they're uh they're disrupting uh the way we do things they don't one thing that's pretty damn clear they do not want transparency.
+I don't think they would think of it that way, but it's, hey, these people are coming in and they're disrupting the way we do things.

 No.